84 Career Overall Rank

 While living at the small settlement of Billiluna, Billy Thomas began painting the odd acrylic work on canvas for Warlayirti Artists at Balgo Hills in the mid 1990s.
-Soon after,. however, on a journey into Kununurra he met Kevin Kelly, the manager of Warringarri Arts and from this time onward, his preferred medium was earth pigment (natural ochre collected from the region).
-When Kevin Kelly left the 'official' art centre to establish his own Red Rock Arts in Kununurra, Billy followed, and his most important works and the exhibitions they featured in date from the beginning of their freindship.
-His works first appeared at public auction in 1999 and since then no less than 92 works have appeared for sale of which 60% have sold.
-These results are however dominated by small early works that have depressed his average price and success rate.
+Soon after, however, on a journey into Kununurra, he met Kevin Kelly, the manager of Warringarri Arts.
+From this time onward his preferred medium was earth pigment (natural ochre collected from the region).
+When Kevin Kelly left the 'official' art centre to establish his own Red Rock Arts in Kununurra Billy followed.
+His most important works and the exhibitions they featured in date from the beginning of their friendship.
+His works first appeared at public auction in 1999 and since then over 100 paintings have been up for sale.
+However, these results are dominated by small early works that have depressed his average price and success rate.
 Of his top 10 results all but two were created during the second half of his 10 year painting career.

-A much larger spectacular painting, Gunambalayi Travels of the Black Snake, 1998 was expected to do far better when Mossgreen advertised tthe sale of the Ross & Rona Clarke Collection, in Brisbane, in September 2012.
+A much larger spectacular painting, Gunambalayi Travels of the Black Snake, 1998, was expected to do far better when Mossgreen advertised tthe sale of the Ross & Rona Clarke Collection in Brisbane, in September 2012.
 Mossgreen had hoped to achieve at least $30,000 and possibly as much as $50,000.
-In the event, it just fell short of the previous record at $29,280, even though it was considerably larger at 150 x 180 cms.
+It just fell short of the previous record at $29,280, even though it was considerably larger at 150 x 180 cms.

-Though his best result was $10,800 his 11th highest ever), 2015 was a wonderful year for Thomas.
-Nine works were offered for sale all every single one sold.
+Though his best result was only $10,800, 2015 was a wonderful year for Thomas.
+Nine works were offered for sale and every single one sold.
 By the end of the year his average price stood at $6,799 and although only 19 works have sold for more than this, 12 of these have sold for more than $10,000.
 Other stellar years for this artist were 2003, when 7 works sold for a total of $73,200 and 2007 when 5 works sold for $65,408.
-Even so of the 15 works offered for sale between 2013 and the end of 2015 all but 1 found a buyer, an indication that whenever one of his works come up for sale it is likely to be hotly contested, especially if it demonstrates that spare earthy pale white aesthetic so prized by collectors.
+Even so, of the 25 works offered for sale between 2013 and the end of 2017, all but 2 found a buyer, an indication that whenever one of his works comes up for sale it will be hotly contested, especially if it demonstrates that spare earthy pale white aesthetic so prized by collectors.

 Billy Joongarra Thomas (c.1920 – 2012) began painting for Waringarri Arts in Kununurra in 1995.
 He was already in his seventies and like his friend and fellow artist Rover Thomas had spent his youthful years droving cattle on the Canning Stock Route, deep in the remote desert regions of Western Australia.
 He knew his country intimately and never ceased his ceremonial immersion and involvement within it.
 Right up until his final years, he continued to spend long periods ‘out bush’ before coming in to Billiluna or Kununurra again to paint.
 He was revered as a senior lawman and healer, custodian of secret initiation rites and ceremonial songlines.
 By the time he died in his 90s, peacefully, in the aged care facility at Fitzroy Crossing, he had participated in major exhibitions that brought the Kimberley tradition and history to the world.
 His paintings are held in state and private collections worldwide, still commanding high prices as part of a treasured and important indigenous legacy.